-15. The published 1:63 360 scale geology map, sheet 169, Coventry (Geological Survey of Great Britain, 1948) shows the site to be underlain by Keuper Marl.
-Glacial deposits overlie this Marl, principally with boulder clay, and a thin tongue of sand and gravel in the middle of the site.

-- 16. On the 1:250 000 scale published soils map, sheet 3, Soils of Midland and Western England (Soil Survey of England and Wales, 1983) the site is mostly mapped as Salop Association soils.
-These are briefly described as slowly permeable seasonally waterlogged reddish fine loamy over clayey, fine loamy and clayey soils associated with fine loamy over clayey soils with slowly permeable subsoils and slight seasonal waterlogging. - 17.
-The present survey of the site identified one main soil type.
-This typically comprised non-calcareous heavy clay loam (or occasionally medium clay loam or sandy clay loam) topsoils, over slowly permeable clay subsoils directly beneath the topsoil.
-The profiles were typically very slightly stony throughout.
+- 15. The published 1:63 360 scale geology map, sheet 169, Coventry (Geological Survey of Great Britain, 1948) shows the site as comprising mainly glacial boulder clay drift, with a small area of glacial sand and gravel deposits in the southwest of the site. - 16.
+On the 1:250 000 scale published soils map, sheet 3, Soils of Midland and Western England (Soil Survey of England and Wales, 1983) the majority of the site is shown as comprising soils of the Beccles 3 Association soils which are briefly described as slowly permeable seasonally waterlogged fine loamy over clayey soils and similar soils with only slight seasonal waterlogging.
+Some calcareous clayey soils especially on steeper slopes.
+A small area in the western part of the site is mapped as soils of the Flint Association.
+These soils are briefly described as reddish fine loamy over clayey soils with slowly permeable subsoils and slight seasonally waterlogging.
+Some similar fine loamy soils and some slowly permeable seasonally waterlogged fine loamy over clayey soils. - 17.
+The present survey of the site identified two main soil types. - 18.
+The first soil type occurs over the majority of the site and typically comprises non-calcareous medium or heavy clay loam (or occasionally sandy clay loam) topsoils over clay or clay loam upper subsoils which become slowly permeable clays at depth.
+Most commonly slowly permeable clay is present directly below the topsoil.
+These profiles were typically very slightly stony and non-calcareous throughout, although occasionally lower subsoils were calcareous. - 19.
+The second soil type occurs in a small area on the hill in southwest of the site.
+Profiles typically comprise medium sandy loam topsoils which overlie loamy medium sand upper subsoils which become medium sands at depth below 45/80 cm.
+These soils were typically free draining, very slightly or slightly stony and non-calcareous throughout